Shavendra Silva: Awards and decorations

-He has received some of the highest awards in the Sri Lankan armed forces, which includes the Weera Wickrama Vibhushanaya, Rana Wickrama Padakkama, Uttama Seva Padakkama and the Rana Sura Padakkama at once, a first in the Sri Lankan military history.
+General Shavendra Silva is the most decorated soldier in Sri Lankan army history with over 20 medals to his name.
+He has received some of the highest awards in the Sri Lankan armed forces, which include the Weera Wickrama Vibhushanaya, Rana Wickrama Padakkama, Uttama Seva Padakkama and the Rana Sura Padakkama at once, a first in the Sri Lankan military history.